-Odd Socks Day marks the start of Anti-Bullying Week.
-In 2021 it took place on Monday 15th November.
-This year we had everything you needed to celebrate what makes us all unique and spread kindness.
-Odd Socks Day 2021 was supported by cBeebies presenter and ABA patron Andy Day and his band 'Andy and the Odd Socks'.
+Odd Socks Day marked the start of Anti-Bullying Week.
+Odd Socks Day 2023 took place on Monday 13th November.
+It is supported by cBeebies presenter & ABA patron Andy Day and his band 'Andy and the Odd Socks'.

 What is Odd Socks day?